Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

     The summary also indicates whether the POS can be used.

 2. Click the [FINALIZE] button in the bottom right corner of the window.
-    The wizard window is closed and the store is configured.
+    The wizard window is closed and the configuration of the store is finalized.